maxpistawka/Cat-Orphanage-Application/README.md

 # Cat Orphanage Application
 For my application, I have decided on making a program that helps in assigning cats into compatible foster homes.
-The program will have multiple functionalities: it will be able to not only allow for assigning cats into compatible foster homes, but it will also be able to display cats already at foster homes, along as the current unbooked times that the foster cats can be visited by potential adopters (this would work by whenever a visit is booked, taking it off the current list of available times that the foster family set).
-It will also be able to display information purely meant to be shown to adopters about the cats.
+The program will have multiple functionalities: it will store all cats belonging to the shelter, store all fosters working for the shelter, assign cats into compatible foster homes and so on, aswell as a myriad of evolving other functionalities.
 However, the main purpose of the program is to help in determining compatible foster homes for new cats, as well as cats that haven't found a home yet.

 <br>
 This application is meant to be used by a foster shelter for cats.
 Specifically it is meant to be able to help the